powsybl/powsybl.github.io/pages/documentation/developer/api_guide/index.md

 ---
-title: API Guide
 layout: default
 ---

 # API guide

 This page describes the way the Java objects have been designed to effectively handle the grid modelling and all the associated features of PowSyBl.

 ## Grid model
 - [IIDM]()